mathjax/MathJax-docs/basic/community.rst

 looking for.

-If you want to discuss MathJax development, please use the `MathJax Dev Google Group <https://groups.google.com/g/mathjax-dev>`_.
-We made this group to discuss anything beyond what an end-user might be interested in, so if you have any suggestions or questions about MathJax performance, technology, or design, feel free to submit it to the group.
+If you want to discuss MathJax development, please use the `MathJax Developers Google Group
+<https://groups.google.com/g/mathjax-dev>`_.
+We made this group to
+discuss anything beyond what an end-user might be interested in, so if you have any suggestions or questions about MathJax performance, technology, or design, feel free to submit it to the group.

 The community is only as good as the users who participate, so if you have something to offer, please take time to make a post on one of our